vstaykov/kinvey-assignment/README.md

 The following aspects of the project can be further implemented or improved:
   * Implement products API sorting
   * Cover the whole codebase with unit tests
+  * Log performance and errors in cloud based solution for LIVE monitoring
+  * Research build and minification application